Visiting Oregon Soon? Here are Some Recommendations from a Local

 - The Zipper is in East (NE) Portland on Sandy Boulevard with indoor and outdoor seating.
 If you go on a nice day, get a smores kit from Paydirt and sit by the fire.

-- You can’t go wrong hitting any of the restaurants between SW 13th and SW 11th Avenues on Washington and Alder Streets.
-Heart Coffee, Grassa, Lardo, Blue Start Donuts, Tasty and Alder and Multnomah Whiskey lounge are all in this area.
-One short walk/block away is a small alley Union Way, a small shopping and dining area.
+- You can’t go wrong hitting any of the restaurants between SW 13th and SW 11th Avenues on Washington and Alder Streets (see map to the right).
+Heart Coffee, Grassa, Lardo, Blue Star Donuts, Tasty and Alder and Multnomah Whiskey lounge are all in this area.
+One short walk/block away is a small alley Union Way, a small shopping and dining area

 - Marukin ramen (Japanese)